Autumn Conference - Weekend 24th - 25th September 2016 Based at Mellington Hall - Country House Hotel, Church Stoke, Powys

 celebrated the late George Hall’s life and mining interests and

 was held in the William Morris Conference Room at Mellington Hall.

 The quoted title for the Conference is attributed to the

-The agenda for the day will start at around 9:30
+The agenda for the day started around 9:30 am for coffee,

 pm.
-Rob Vernon has arranged the speakers, it being intended that
+Rob Vernon arranged the speakers, such that the

 his interests, and his family.